Inkdecker/Inktyping/README.md

 	- Autocopy sentences to clipboard
 	- Rich text / Plain text copy

-	- Latest: Ability to create Rainmeter profiles to export the slideshows
+	- New: Ability to create Rainmeter profiles to export the slideshows

 ##### Supported files :  .txt, .epub, .pdf